Harshal131/EDA-using-Pandas-Profiling-/README.md

 ## Pandas Profiling.

 Creates an interactive HTML report from a pandas DataFrame.
 As we know Exploration Data Analysis is one of the most important steps in the OSEMN freamework.
-This library creates a very good visual summary of the columns as well as the corelations between them.
+This library creates a very good visual summary of the columns as well as the correlations between them.

 ## Pros: